Tuesday dawned bright and sunny in New Orleans as Exceedance got underway.

 Hemant demonstrated the superiority of the Version 17 North America Earthquake (NAEQ) Model through a personal anecdote.
 As you’d expect, Hemant ran the data on his own house through the model and found that his risk is down 27 percent on an expected loss with risk load factor. #lowerhemantspremium

-Eric Yau announced that Risk Modeler, powered by RMS(one), will be ready for general availability in April, and described our continued commitment to RiskLink® as a standalone product, as well as being an integral part of the RMS(one) platform.
+Eric Yau announced that Risk Modeler will be ready for general availability in April, and also described our continued commitment to RiskLink® as a standalone product.

 Josh Ellingson described how Risk Modeler will empower analysts to spend more time understanding the drivers of risk and applying their creativity to expand their book business by collapsing the manual processing of their modeling workflow.